-- 1. Only one long-acting agent at a time may be used for the treatment of ADD/ADHD (applies to the entire ADD/ADHD/Stimulant Class); a 30-day transitional overlap in therapy will be allowed. - 2.
+- a.
+General Criteria (Children and Adults) - 1.
+Only one long-acting agent at a time may be used for the treatment of ADD/ADHD (applies to the entire ADD/ADHD/Stimulant Class); a 30-day transitional overlap in therapy will be allowed. - 2.
 The following two criteria's must be met and documented in the recipient's medical record for adult and pediatric recipients. - a.
-The decision to medicate for Attention Deficit Disorder (ADD) or Attention Deficit Hyperactivity Disorder (ADHD) must be based on problems that are persistent and sufficiently severe to cause functional impairment in one or more of the following social environments: school, home, work or with peers, and - b.
-Before treatment with pharmacological methods is instituted, other treatable causes have been ruled out.
+The decision to medicate for ADD or ADHD must be based on problems that are persistent and sufficiently severe to cause functional impairment in one or more of the following social environments: school, home, work or with peers; and - b.
+Before treatment with pharmacological methods is instituted, other treatable causes have been ruled out. - b.

-b.
 Children (up to age 18 years)